EwoutH/World-model-prototype/policy/behavior_structure.md

 3. **Behavior/Function Modules**: Individual Python files that contain a single behavior or function.

 ### Structure of a Behavior/Function Module
-Each behavior or function module should adhere to the following structure:
+Each behavior or function module is implemented in a single Python (`.py`) file.
+It should adhere to the following structure:

 1. **Docstring**:
    - One-line description: A concise one-line summary of the behavior or function.